 The Battle of The Plains of Abraham (Quebec City)

-de Vergor was a part of the defense of Quebec under Louis-Joseph de Montcalm during the siege prior to the Battle of the Plains of Abraham.
+de Vergor [no Captain] was a part of the defense of Quebec under Louis-Joseph de Montcalm during the siege prior to the Battle of the Plains of Abraham.

-On the night of September 12, 1759, Vergor was in command of a small encampment (Fulon Post, present day 'Wolf's Cove') tasked to guard the upper portion of a road leading from the St Lawrence River to the plains; As de Vergor slept, his command was the first to contact the British under General James Wolfe.
+On the night of September 12, 1759, Vergor was in command of a small encampment (Fulon Post, present day 'Wolf's Cove') tasked to guard the upper portion of a rough trail leading from the St Lawrence River up to the plains; As de Vergor slept, his command was the first to contact the British under General James Wolfe.
 [1.]

-With great irony, the British officer in charge of the initial assault force was again Robert Monckton.
+With great irony, the British officer in charge of the initial assault force was again Robert Monckton [now Major].
 Remembering his encounter at Fort Beauséjour with de Vergor four years previously, it must have came as a great comfort knowing that de Vergor was now in command of Fulon Post.

 A second accounting:

-Wolfe's Cove.
-Formerly the Anse au Foulon.
-A mile and a half above the city of Quebec.
+Wolfe's Cove, formerly the Anse au Foulon: A mile and a half above the city [up river] of Quebec City.
 In 1759 the French 'Fulon Post', was commanded by de Vergor.
-Early on the morning of September 13th 1759 Wolfe landed with his army at the foot of the cliffs; a small party of volunteers climbed the steep path and surprised and overpowered de Vergor's handful of men; the army followed - "In the gray of the morning the long file of red-coated soldiers moved quickly upward, and formed in order on the plateau above;" the first step had been successfully taken in the movement that led to the Battle of the Plains and the cession of Canada to Great Britain.
+Early on the morning of September 13th 1759 Wolfe landed with his army at the foot of the cliffs; a small party of volunteers climbed the steep path, surprised and overpowered de Vergor's handful of men; the army followed - "In the gray of the morning the long file of red-coated soldiers moved quickly upward, and formed in order on the plateau above;" the first step had been successfully taken in the movement that led to the Battle of the Plains and the cession of Canada to Great Britain.
 Bib.: Parkman, Montcalm and Wolfe; Casgrain, Wolfe, Montcalm.

 What was not revealed in references 1 or 2, was the fact that de Vergor had previously unilaterally released 50% of his troops, to depart home, to tend to their fields; the deal was that they had to work 'his' land holdings as well.[3.]